A deep dive into Cresta in 2026: Features, pricing & a modern alternative

 A self-serve alternative for faster results

-For companies that just can't wait around for months, a self-serve model is a breath of fresh air. eesel AI was built with a "go live in minutes" mindset.
-You can sign up, connect your tools, and set up your AI agent all by yourself.
+For companies that want to start without a sales cycle, a self-serve model changes the equation. eesel AI was built for teams that want to go live quickly.
+You sign up, connect your tools, and set up your AI agent without waiting for a sales handoff.

 Cresta pricing: What to expect